-It is very important that your doctor check you or your child's progress at regular visits to make sure that your dose is right and that the medicine is helping you.
-Your doctor will need to check your or your child's blood, heart, and blood pressure for any problems or unwanted effects that may be caused by this medicine.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
+Blood tests may be needed to check for any unwanted effects.

 This medicine may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while taking this medicine.
+Check with your doctor right away if you or your child have chest pain, trouble breathing, or fainting while taking this medicine.

 This medicine may cause some people to feel a false sense of well-being or to become dizzy, lightheaded, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+It may also cause blurred vision or other vision problems.
+Do not drive or do anything else that could be dangerous until you or your child know how this medicine affects you.